 Local/regional sourcing of materials.
 A “hundred mile” house (or any kind of defined limit for importing materials) will shape many design decisions.

 Site requirements.
 Topography, soils, vegetation and other specific site considerations will impact design decisions.
 Minimizing site impacts will particularly influence foundation options.

 Accessibility.
 We always design to accessibility standards, even if it’s not on our client’s agenda.
 We encourage you to do the same.

 Building program.
 A single family home will have different considerations than a multi-family building.
 A public building will have very specific needs and requirements.
 The Criteria Matrix will not offer suggestions on how to meet these programming needs, but will help to align them with your wider sustainability intent.

 THE ENDEAVOUR SYSTEM

-If our Criteria Matrix has provided you with a useful framework for thinking about your project, check out our Material & System Encyclopedia.
+If our Criteria Matrix has provided you with a useful framework for thinking about your eco friendly house, check out our Material & System Encyclopedia.
 Here you will find in-depth information on hundreds of different materials and systems, and all of them are rated according to the same criteria categories you’ll find in the Criteria Matrix.

-Once you’ve used the Matrix to provide overall guidance on your project, you can see which specific materials and systems most closely match your criteria.
+Once you’ve used the Matrix to provide overall guidance on your project, you can see which green housing ideas most closely match your criteria.
 There are no absolute right and wrong answers in green building, but if you understand your own criteria you can get as close to perfect for your own needs as humanly possible!